I am currently Director of Teaching and Chair of the Board of Studies in the School of Psychology.

 Methodologically I work with a broad understanding of discourse analysis.
 This broad approach allows epistemological investigations of how knowledge and understanding is worked up at a local and more macro levels, and explorations of the ontology of subjectivity and relationality and the nature of interiority and experience.

-Lisa Scott (co-supervision with Dr Rose Capdevila): "How do different generations of Irish women talk about young single motherhood?"
+Lisa Scott (co-supervision with Dr Rose Capdevila): “Family talk: Irish women across generations negotiate single motherhood.”
+(Completed)